 Kidneys – Yin organ of Water

+The kidneys also maintain the balance of bodily fluids.
 For example, they separate usable fluids from unusual fluids and send them upward.
 The kidneys also play an important role in reproduction and growth, which is not acknowledged by modern medicine.
 According to Eastern medicine, the kidneys are a storage place for Jing (Jeong in Korean), which is a basic substance and essence for our physical existence.

 As mentioned in Taoist sexology: Is sex good or bad?
 Jing is considered to be the three treasures of the human body.
 Our original Jing is inherited from our parents, while our acquired Jing is developed through the consumption of water, food, and air.
 Therefore, we can fortify our Jing through proper diet and lifestyle.